pranavelric/pranavelric/README.md

 - 💬  I dabble in Android, Kotlin, Java, Flutter, UI/UX and spend most of my time automating my life via literally living inside the terminal 🤷🏻‍♂️

  - 📫  Reach me [at] https://pranavelric.me/

-- ❓ Ask me about anything related to Android and related technologies

 - ⚡ Fun fact: I keep night shift switched on at all times